2019 IIHF World U18 Championship Division I

-The 2019 IIHF U18 World Championship Division I were a pair of international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
-The Division I A and Division I B tournaments represented the second and the third tier of the IIHF World U18 Championship.
+The 2019 IIHF U18 World Championship Division I was two international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
+The Division I A and Division I B tournaments represent the second and the third tier of the IIHF World U18 Championship.

 Division I A

 The Division I A tournament was played in Grenoble, France, from 14 to 20 April 2019.

 Participants

 Match officials

 4 referees and 7 linesmen were selected for the tournament.